 [Since this post is so popular, I’ve taken the ideas in it and turned it into an entire book, which you can download free of charge right here (PDF file; 115 pages).
 The book is entitled A Help Meet For Him and discusses God’s will for wives – or, in other words, how to love your husband according to the Bible.
 I hope you enjoy it; think of it as my gift to you.]

-What the Bible has to say is pretty simple.
-First of all – and this is the point that women absolutely despise – the husband is in charge.
+What the Bible has to say about how to be a godly wife is pretty simple.
+First of all – and this is something that is not very popular in our society today – Bible is clear that the husband is in charge.
 People these days like to talk about “mutual submission”, but that is not Biblical.
-The Bible is clear that the husband is the head of the family and the wife is to submit to her husband:
+The Bible teaches that the husband is the head of the family and the wife is to submit to her husband:

 Ephesians 5:22: “Wives, submit yourselves unto your own husbands, as unto the Lord.